Industry members of ISAPP are part of a collaborative, innovation-focused community that helps advance probiotic and prebiotic science globally.

 It is the policy of the International Scientific Association for Probiotics and Prebiotics (ISAPP) and its Industry Advisory Committee (IAC) members to comply with laws and regulations applicable to their activities.

-Questions concerning antitrust or other laws or regulations connected to ISAPP activities should be referred immediately to the Executive Director.
+Questions concerning antitrust or other laws or regulations connected to ASSN activities should be referred immediately to the ISAPP Executive Science Officer (Maryellen@nullisappscience.org) or President.

 - Abbott Nutrition